daniallim/BABABOI-Flight-Airline-System/README.md

 **⚠️ Important Notes**
 * Do not run the project directly from the ZIP file.
 * Ensure that all project files remain in their original folder structure.
-* It is recommended to use Apache NetBeans IDE 31 and JDK 26 for compatibility.
+* Please use Apache NetBeans IDE 31 and JDK 26 for compatibility.

 Programming Language: Java